 Property tax delinquency and lapsed insurance coverage are two of the fastest ways to destroy collateral value in any mortgage structure—and wraps make both more likely without dedicated controls.

-- Establish a segregated escrow account for the wrap buyer’s taxes and insurance — commingling these funds with operating accounts creates both accounting errors and regulatory exposure.
+- Establish a segregated escrow account for the wrap buyer’s taxes and insurance — commingling these funds with operating accounts creates accounting errors and regulatory exposure.

 - Set escrow cushions at state-mandated levels — most states cap escrow cushions at two months; exceeding this triggers RESPA violation risk.